Low on funds but want to up your activity? Read on...

 If you have a few quid to spare, consider investing in active kit as it can pay off in the long run.
 Little Tail Chaser shares how she has saved wads of cash, while also keeping fit “I love cycling.
 My bike was £20 on Gumtree so saved me hundreds of pounds that I otherwise would have spent on buses (or hours that I would have spent walking)”

 “I have a pull up bar in my room and around 50kg worth of weight.”
-The Night King explains: “I use my lifting belt to attach some weights to me and get going with the pull ups/chin ups.
-Then for abs you can just do some planks and sit ups.
-With a pull up bar you can also do hanging leg raises.”
+The Night King explains: “I use my lifting belt to attach some weights to me and get going with the pull ups/chin ups, plus you can also do hanging leg raises.
+Then for abs you can just do some planks and sit ups.”